 One of the main problems that garden owners face is trimming and shaping the bushes and cutting down overgrown branches.
-Not only are unkempt branches and bushes an eyesore, but they also make the gardens very dirty and messy.
+Not only are unkempt branches and bushes an eyesore, but they also make the gardens dirty and messy.
 Owners of gardens have been in search of tools to deal with these for a long time.

-Pole Saw vs Hedge Trimmer: Choose Wisely
+Pole Saw Vs. Hedge Trimmer: Choose Wisely

 What are Pole Saws and Hedge Trimmers?

 To get into a comparison of hedge trimmer vs pole saw, first one has to understand what they are and what purpose they are usually being used for.
-Only then one can truly grasp the full picture.
+Only then can one truly grasp the full picture.

 What are Pole Saws?